he9lin/vagrant-dns/README.md

 seem to support Vagrant 1.1.x currently), so credit goes to the author of that lib.

+Currently, it doesn't support running multiple vagrant machines.
+All vagrant-dns related files are located in `~/.vagrant.d/tmp/dns`.
+This may be something that needs to be addressed later on.

 ## TODOs

-* Should default this plugin disabled, and enable by `config.dns.enable = true`
+* Default this plugin disabled, and enable by `config.dns.enable = true`
 * Add config validation
 * Add specs
 * Add DNS resolver uninstall command